4GeeksAcademy/machine-learning-content/export/hypothesis-testing.md

 Let's see an example on how to calculate probabilities from density curves:

 We have a set of women's heights that are normally distributed with a mean of 155 centimeters and a standard deviation of 15 centimeters.
-The height of a randomly selected women from this set will be denoted as W.
+The height of a randomly selected women from this set will be denoted as $W$.

-Find and interpret P(W > 170)
+Find and interpret $P(W > 170)$

 ![density_probability_problem.jpg](../assets/density_probability_problem.jpg)